 About Anna Lindsay

-I believe that to be happy and confident as women in journalism and the media we must not sacrifice our confidence, nor our work-life balance or sense of self.
+I believe that to be happy and fulfilled as women working in the fields of journalism, media, social and tech we must not sacrifice our confidence, our work-life balance nor sense of self.

-I also have a background as a Samaritan listening counsellor and, although coaching is all about moving forward with action, coaches listen and empathise, building trust.
+I also have a background as a Samaritans listening counsellor and, although coaching is all about moving forward with action, I have lots of experience going back many years listening, empathising and building trust.

 Please say “hi”

-Get in touch for a free coaching and mentoring session (lasting 75 minutes) over Skype, Facetime or phone to enable you to see if coaching is right for you.
+Get in touch for a free coaching and mentoring session (lasting 75 minutes) to enable you to see if coaching is right for you.
 There is absolutely no obligation to have more.

 For more information on what coaching is, what it can do for you and the difference between coaching and mentoring, please visit my Frequently Asked Questions page.